avichalp/ethernaut-ctf/README.md

 ## Solutions

 ### [Fallback](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/fallback.cljs)
-To gain ownership of the contract, first, call the contribution with the appropriate value to satisfy the condition require(msg.value < 0.001 ether).
+To gain ownership of the [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/Fallback.sol), first, call the contribution with the appropriate value to satisfy the condition require(msg.value < 0.001 ether).
 Then send some positive value to the Fallback contract to trigger its receive function.
 This will give you ownership of the contract.
 Next, you call the withdraw function as the owner.

 ### [Fallout](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/fallout.cljs)

-Looking carefully at the name of the constructor function we can see that the name of the function is not same as the contract’s name.
+Looking carefully at the name of the constructor function in this [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/Fallout.sol) we can see that the name of the function is not same as the contract’s name.
 That means that this function is not a constructor.
 This function is part of the deployed bytecode and can be called by anyone.
 We can call this function to gain the ownership of this contract.

 ### [CoinFlip](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/coinflip.cljs)

-The way to solve this problem is to call the `flip` function on consecutive blocks without missing any block in between otherwise it would reset the `consecutiveWins` variable.
+The way to solve this [problem](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/CoinFlip.sol) is to call the `flip` function on consecutive blocks without missing any block in between otherwise it would reset the `consecutiveWins` variable.
 Make sure to pass appropriate fee (limit * price) so the transaction is included in the immediate next block.

 ### [Telephone](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/telephone.cljs)